MDU-PHL/pango-collapse/README.md

 ## Usage

-`pango-collapse` takes a CSV file of SARS-CoV-2 samples (`input.csv`) with a column (default `Lineage`) indicating the pango lineage of the samples (e.g. output from pangoLEARN, nextclade, USHER, etc). `pango-collapse` will collapse lineages up to the first user defined parent lineage (specified in a text file with `--collapse-file`).
-If the sample lineage has no parent lineage in the use defined collapse file the lineage will be collapsed up to either `A` or `B`. `pango-collapse` will produce an output file which is a copy of the input file plus `Lineage_full` (the uncompressed lineage) and `Lineage_family` (the lineage compressed up to).
+`pango-collapse` takes a CSV file of SARS-CoV-2 samples (`input.csv`) with a column (default `Lineage`) indicating the pango lineage of the samples (e.g. output from pangoLEARN, nextclade, USHER, etc).

 ```
 # input.csv